 Field-hunting tip

-Look in enstatite achondrites (aubrites) and enstatite chondrites country — that is the host setting where oldhamite typically forms.
+Look in enstatite achondrites (aubrites) and enstatite chondrites country, the host setting where oldhamite typically forms.
 If you start seeing enstatite, diopside, kamacite in float, you are in the right ground.
 Field specimens usually show a massive, rounded grains, rarely cubic habit, so train your eye for that shape before scanning the outcrop.